xapi-project/xapi-project.github.io/networkd/overview.md

 1. **Distro-agnostic**.
 Networkd is meant to work on at least CentOS/RHEL as well a Debian/Ubuntu based distros.
 It therefore should not use any network configuration features specific to those distros.

 2. **Stateless**.
 By default, networkd should not maintain any state.
 If you ask networkd anything about a network interface or bridge, or any other network sub-system property, it will always query the underlying system (e.g. an IP address), rather than returning any cached state.
-However, if you want networkd to configure networking at host boot time, the you can ask it to remember your configuration you have set for any interface or bridge you choose.
+However, if you want networkd to configure networking at host boot time, then you can ask it to remember the configuration you have set for any interface or bridge you choose.

 3. **Idempotent**.
 It should be possible to call any networkd function multiple times without breaking things.
 For example, calling a function to set an IP address on an interface twice in a row should have the same outcome as calling it just once.